ptsochantaris/trailer-json/README.md

 ```

 ```
-        // TypedJson - using bytesNoCopy (max performance, but with caveats!) let number = try byteBuffer.withVeryUnsafeBytes {
+        // TypedJson - using bytesNoCopy, lazy parsing (fast performance, but with caveats!) let number = try byteBuffer.withVeryUnsafeBytes {

             // jsonArray and any Entry from it must not be accessed outside the closure